Byron Looper: Death

 Looper was found dead in his prison cell on June 26, 2013.
-Nearly two hours before Looper was found, a prison incident report shows he assaulted a pregnant female counselor and had to be restrained.
-An autopsy revealed he had a heart condition caused by a combination of high blood pressure and hardening arteries; he also had a toxic level of anti-depressants in his system.
+A prison incident report shows that he assaulted a pregnant counselor less than two hours before his body was found; Looper had to be restrained during that incident.
+An autopsy revealed that he had a heart condition caused by a combination of high blood pressure and hardening arteries; he also had a toxic level of antidepressants in his system.

 "Low Tax" name imitators

 Other political candidates and public personalities have emulated Looper's adopted name or have independently adopted similar names.
-Among these were Something Awful founder Richard "Lowtax" Kyanka, who adopted his nickname as a reference to Byron Looper, for whom Kyanka nearly worked as an intern in the summer of 1997.
+Among these were Something Awful founder Richard "Lowtax" Kyanka, who adopted his nickname as a humorous reference to Byron Looper, for whom Kyanka nearly worked as an intern in the summer of 1997.
 In 1998, a candidate with the name Craig 'Tax Freeze' Freis ran for the California Board of Equalization.
-He finished fourth place (out of six candidates running) in the Democratic Primaries for the office.
+He finished in fourth place (out of six candidates running) in the Democratic primary for the office.

-In Los Angeles County, a candidate by the name of John "Lower Taxes" Loew has run in every election for county assessor between 2000 and 2018.
-He explained that he changed his name in order to send a message about his political positions.
+In Los Angeles County, a candidate named John "Lower Taxes" Loew ran in every election for county assessor from 2000 through 2018.
+He explained that he changed his name to send a message about his political positions.
 In 2000, Loew received less than 1% of the vote in the special election to fill a vacancy in the office.
-In 2002 and 2006, Loew lost the elections to incumbent Rick Auerbach by a 70%–11% margin in 2002, and by a 77%–23% margin in 2006.
+In 2002 and 2006, Loew lost the elections to incumbent Rick Auerbach by margins of 70%–11% and 77%–23% respectively.
 Loew ran again in 2010, where he finished in third place with 10.6% of the vote.
-In 2014 he finished in fourth place with 9.47% of the vote.
+In 2014, he finished in fourth place with 9.47% of the vote.
 In 2018 Loew again ran with the name "Lower Taxes" on the ballot and ended up in second place with 23.58%, forcing incumbent Jeffrey Prang into a runoff.
 Loew lost the runoff to Prang by a margin of a little over 20%.